 If you want to implement similar workflows, but want to stick with a favorite vendor or tool, don’t worry.
 Our included templates offer an easy starting point and can be repurposed for other services with a few minor tweaks.
 Our collection already includes webhook templates for Algolia and Elasticsearch, but you could also channel your content to services like Swiftype or Solr.

 It’s simple to use the existing templates as a starting point to build a webhook connector to a search index, delivery pipeline, static site and more.
-A good place to be inspired is our extensibility marketplace, which features UI extensions and webhook templates, both created and curated by the Contentful team.
+A good place to be inspired is our apps marketplace created and curated by the Contentful team.

 It doesn't end there.
 We plan to grow the marketplace by opening it up to certified Contentful partners and trusted customers.
 We’re always on the lookout for new ways to extend Contentful, so once you build something, make sure to us know by sending a tweet (@contentful) to our friendly developer relations team.